lashawsights/Promotional-HTML-Email/README.md

 # Promotional-HTML-Email
-A email design copy made with html tables.
+#A email design copy made with html tables.
+#With inline styling